CSCfi/csc-user-guide/docs/cloud/rahti/introduction/service_description.md

 # Scope and description of the service

+!!! note
+    Last updated 30.4.2019

-The Rahti container cloud service is a cloud computing service.
+Rahti is a cloud computing service that allows Users to host applications and make them accessible over the web.
 The Rahti service is based on OKD, which is a distribution of Kubernetes.
-The Rahti service allows its Users to run their own containerized applications on top of it.
-The Rahti service provides, but is not necessarily limited to, these
-resources:
+The main features of Rahti are:

-* Hosting of User Applications comprised of container instances and groups of container instances
+* Hosting of containerized applications
 * Storage services
 * Virtual networks for connecting container instances
 * Load balancing of traffic to User Applications
+* An application catalog with templates for ready-to-use common applications
 * Features for replication, rolling updates, auto-recovery and auto-scaling of User Applications
 * Basic default domain name and TLS for hosted User Applications (under rahtiapp.fi)